Kinovea/kinovea-docs/source/measurement/distance.rst

 Circles
 -------
-The circle tool has display options to show the center position, radius, diameter and circumference of the circle.
+The circle tool has display options to show the center position, radius, diameter, and circumference of the circle.

 .. image:: /images/measurement/circle.png